Amtrak California Zephyr title card

 Amtrak’s California Zephyr: Train Schedule & Guide

 The California Zephyr is a daily Amtrak long-distance train that serves many communities between Chicago, IL, and Emeryville, CA. In addition to this train, you can book a trip beyond the rails with Amtrak’s Connecting Services.
-This service includes places like San Fransico and Oakland, CA.
+This service includes locations such as San Francisco and Oakland, CA.

-The Zephyr covers 2,438 miles of its picturesque route in approximately 52 hours, stopping in communities like Omaha, Denver, and Salt Lake City.
-Passengers can enjoy breathtaking views of the Midwest’s farmlands, the majestic Rockies, and the stunning Sierras.
+The Zephyr covers approximately 2,438 miles of its picturesque route in approximately 52 hours, stopping in communities such as Omaha, Denver, and Salt Lake City.
+Passengers can enjoy breathtaking views of the Midwest’s farmlands, the majestic Rockies, and the stunning Sierra Nevada mountains.

 Riding this train provides an excellent opportunity to relax, enjoy the incredible landscapes, and meet new people, but it sometimes forces you to disconnect from the internet.